nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User selects a specific itinerary.
 2. User enters new details of the itinerary.
-3. Waddle updates the details and provides a confirmation to the user.<br>
+3. Waddle updates the itinerary details and provides a confirmation to the user.<br>
 Use case ends.

 **Extensions**